 Variable is an identifier of a particular value.
 We need to assign values to the variables using the assignment operator (=).
 We can perform all sorts of calculations using variables as well.
-However, Python does not compel us to store a number into a variable for operations but, it is advised to store for ease of use.
-Below is the example for variables in python.
+However, Python does not compel us to store a number into a variable for operations but, it is advised to store for the ease of use.

 #Variables in python x = 2 print(x) 2 #Output x = x + 1 print(x) 3 #Output

-Also, we can see that the value of the variable can be mutated into some other value.
+Also, here we can see that the value of the variable can be mutated into some other value.
 This helps to change the value of the variable while performing calculations.

-Our variables can be of any type, i.e. we can assign an integer, float or a string.
+Our variables can be of any type, i.e. we can assign an integer, float, or a string value.
 To assign a character or a string value to a variable, we need to use double quotes (“”) or single quotes (‘’).

 Keywords in Python